italberto/prazo-pratico-free/README.md

 # sigaa-ufpi-reminder
-It is a Wep Aplication for acess deadlines to evaluative activities in SIGAA portal at UFPI, via a responsive layout.
+It is a Web Aplication for acess deadlines to evaluative activities in SIGAA portal at UFPI, via a responsive layout.

 ### Used technologies
 - Webapp2